nathanjessen/nathanjessen.github.io/README.md

 ## Issues

 If you discover a bug, [report it here](https://github.com/nathanjessen/nathanjessen.github.com/issues) or even better, edit and send a pull-request with the fix.

-## Comments

-There is no comment system on my blog.
-If you enjoyed a post or have a question about something I've written, please don't hesitate to reach out to me through [Twitter](https://twitter.com/nathanjessen), email, or one of my other public profiles.